gscrow/dressipi-com/new-updated-dressipi.markdown

   body: We are launching a new, updated Dressipi service which will make shopping
-    for clothes even easier and more personal. <br>While we do this, we’ll be pausing the Dressipi service.<br>You can still get your personal Dressipi recommendations at many leading retailers, just click here to access.
+    for clothes even easier and more personal. <br>While we do this, we’ll be pausing the Dressipi service.<br>You can still get your personal Dressipi recommendations at many leading retailers, follow the links below to access.
   width: full
   handle: call-to-action
   clients: